-1) How you are scored
+1) How are you scored in PTE Summarise Spoken Text?

 2 Provides a good summary of the text.
 All relevant aspects are mentioned